 Official Python Client for Redis Database

-High-performance, feature-rich Python interface for Redis in-memory data store with support for clustering, pipelines, and async operations.
+High-performance Python Redis client with clustering, pipelines, and async operation support.

 Learn more about redis-py